samuk/Open-Pi/compliance/Manual.md

-– Chapter 1 is an overview of the board usage and features – Chapter 2 provides a guide for quickly setting up the board and software notes – Chapter 3 contains the general board diagram and layout – Chapter 4 describes the component that is the heart of the board: the CM4 module – Chapter 5 is an explanation of the control circuitry associated with the microcontroller – Chapter 6 covers the connector pinout, peripherals and jumper description – Chapter 7 provides the schematics and the dimensions of the board
+– Chapter 1 is an overview of the board usage and features – Chapter 2 provides a guide for quickly setting up the board and software notes – Chapter 3 contains the general board diagram and layout – Chapter 4 describes the component that is the heart of the board: the CM4 compatible modules – Chapter 5 is an explanation of the control circuitry associated with the microcontroller – Chapter 6 covers the connector pinout, peripherals and jumper description – Chapter 7 provides the schematics and the dimensions of the board